-It is exciting to see support for a subset of subqueries in openCypher i.e. uncorrelated subqueries in the soon to be released Neo4j 4, bringing post-union processing finally to Cypher.
+It is exciting to see support for a subset of subqueries in openCypher, i.e. uncorrelated subqueries in the soon-to-be-released Neo4j 4, bringing post-union processing finally to Cypher.
 Given its history, a short article is in order.

 Union in 3.x